getyourguide/router-check-tool/README.md

 ![istio](images/istio2.png)

-As, it is our responsibility to manage how the traffic reaches the organization’s services, either from the internet, commonly known as north/south, or service to service, east/west.
+It is our responsibility to manage how the traffic reaches the organization’s services, either from the internet, commonly known as north/south, or service to service, east/west.
 Since all the services of the organization runs on Kubernetes, and we have been using Istio for both network use cases, this brings the benefit of having the same networking configuration for ingress and service to service traffic.
 All the external routing configurations live in a single repository with more than 60 VirtualServices.

 Hence, this project aims to implement a Route table check tool which checks if the route returned by a router matches what is expected.
 The tool can be used to check cluster name, virtual cluster name, virtual host name, manual path rewrite, manual host rewrite, path redirect, and header field matches.
 Envoy route table check tool reads Envoy route and its own test cases to assert routing.
 We would, therefore, translate VirtualServices into Envoy routes/ Istio config to envoy config to use the native route table check tool.
 This would allow much richer/lower maintenance test cases as we can cover all of Istio API surface.

 # Life of a request:
 Different domains at GetYourGuide can reach the internal services through different paths but mostly go over CloudFront.The figure below illustrates the architecture of the system.
-It shows the workflow/routeflow of a request to wwwgetyourguide.com and the components making up the ecosystem.
+It shows the workflow/routeflow of a request to www.getyourguide.com and the components making up the ecosystem.

 ![lifecycle](images/lifecycle.png)